-Goal 3Improved well-being for all, at all ages, in the Czech Republic through healthier home, learning, working and living environments - working with the Czech Republic to achieve SDG target 3.4 and 16 SDG indicators.Why: Challenge 3There is a high prevalence of behavioural risk factors and compounding risk factors, such as climate change and global warming, which are causing large numbers of preventable illness and death and inhibiting socioeconomic development.Strategic Priority 3Promote health and well-being.
-Helping deliver on the GPW13/GPW14 targets and EPW Core Priority 3 in the Czech Republic.What: Deliverables for Strategic Priority 3Support stronger prevention and control of NCDs focusing on the WHO "Best Buys" (59) for the leading risk factors - tobacco, alcohol, unhealthy food, physical inactivity and air pollution.Support the development of policies and legislation to address the wider determinants.Support the implementation of healthy environments, particularly for younger and older people, in ways that reduce health inequities.
-Challenge 3risk factors, such as climate change and global warming, which are causing large numbers of preventable illness and death and inhibiting socioeconomic development.Strategic Priority 3Promote health and well-being.
-Helping deliver on the GPW13/GPW14 targets and EPW Core Priority 3 in the Czech Republic.What: Deliverables for Strategic Priority 3Support stronger prevention and control of NCDs focusing on the WHO "Best Buys" (59) for the leading risk factors - tobacco, alcohol, unhealthy food, physical inactivity and air pollution.Support the development of policies and legislation to address the wider determinants of health, including social and commercial determinants.Help accelerate actions to address climate change and global warming.
-Support the implementation of healthy environments, particularly for younger and older people, in ways that reduce health inequities. targets and EPW Core Priority 3 in the Czech Republic.
+Goal 3 Improved well-being for all, at all ages, in Czechia through healthier home, learning, working and living environments - working with Czechia to achieve SDG target 3.4 and 16 SDG indicators.
+Why: Challenge 3 There is a high prevalence of behavioural risk factors and compounding risk factors, such as climate change and global warming, which are causing large numbers of preventable illness and death and inhibiting socioeconomic development.
+Strategic Priority 3 Promote health and well-being.
+Helping deliver on the GPW13/GPW14 targets and EPW Core Priority 3 in Czechia.
 What: Deliverables for Strategic Priority 3 Support stronger prevention and control of NCDs focusing on the WHO "Best Buys" (59) for the leading risk factors - tobacco, alcohol, unhealthy food, physical inactivity and air pollution.
 Support the development of policies and legislation to address the wider determinants of health, including social and commercial determinants.
 Help accelerate actions to address climate change and global warming.
 Support the implementation of healthy environments, particularly for younger and older people, in ways that reduce health inequities.
-Deliverables for Strategic Priority 3 WHO "Best Buys" (59) for the leading risk factors - tobacco, alcohol, unhealthy food, physical inactivity and air pollution.
-Support the development of policies and legislation to address the wider determinants of health, including social and commercial determinants.
-Help accelerate actions to address climate change and global warming.
-Support the implementation of healthy environments, particularly for younger and older people, in ways that reduce health inequities.
-Goal 4Strengthening the country capacity for health intelligenceand innovation Why:The current gaps in data and evidence collection, and knowledge translation inhibit the development of an informed health system and the achievement of all national health goals and those of this CCS.
+Goal 4 Strengthening the country capacity for health intelligence and innovation Why: Challenge 4 The current gaps in data and evidence collection, and knowledge translation inhibit the development of an informed health system and the achievement of all national health goals and those of this CCS.
 Strategic Priority 4 Enhance health intelligence and innovation.
 What: Deliverables for Strategic Priority 4 Support the development of inclusive digital solutions to transform health systems and improve health outcomes.
 Support the finalization of the European Health Systems Digitalization Roadmap.
 Help to develop a system for better data and knowledge management.
 Help to develop a culture of evidence-informed public health policy-making across all relevant sectors.
-How: Ways of working that WHO will use to support of all four strategic goals and priorities The ways of working include: strategic policy and action plan development supported by the long- term monitoring of progress towards tangible results; capacity-building and technical guidance, and adapting WHO strategies to the context and priorities of the Czech Republic; advocacy for the importance and co-benefits of multisectoral action for health and well-being; and dialogue, participation, engagement and policy briefs to facilitate cooperation between relevant WHO experts and national institutions.
-Enablers for all goals and prioritiesStrategic Framework Czech Republic 2030 (44), Health 2030 (6), EPW (57), GPW13 (55), GPW14 (56), Agenda 2030 (60).
+How: Ways of working that WHO will use to support the achievement of all four strategic goals and priorities The ways of working include: strategic policy and action plan development supported by the long-term monitoring of progress towards tangible results; capacity-building and technical guidance, and adapting WHO strategies to the context and priorities of Czechia; advocacy for the importance and co-benefits of multisectoral action for health and well-being; and dialogue, participation, engagement and policy briefs to facilitate cooperation between relevant WHO experts and national institutions.
+Enablers for all goals and priorities Strategic Framework Czech Republic 2030 (44), Health 2030 (6), EPW (57), GPW13 (55), GPW14 (56), Agenda 2030 (60).